finkbeiner-lab/AutoComet/README.md

 ### Steps:

-There are two notebooks in the repository. **Main.ipynb** is the notebook for user to make changes and run the script, **CometAssayAlgorithm.ipynb** contains the functions used.
+There are two notebooks in the repository. **Main.ipynb** is the notebook for the user to make changes and run the script, **CometAssayAlgorithm.ipynb** contains the functions used.

 0. Open Main.ipynb